Skip to main content

 I have lots of exams coming up.
 How can I keep track of everything?

-In the Flashcard Home, click the Exams & Goals tab to view a summary of your exam dates and how much you're practicing for each on each day.
+In the Flashcard Home, click the Exams & Goals tab to view a summary of your exam dates and an estimate of how many cards you'll need to practice for each on each day.
+(Since practice dates depend on how well you remember the cards at practice time, we can't predict the exact number of cards due on a particular day.)

 Did this answer your question?